gorillalabs/neo4j-clj/articles/intro/neo4j-clj.md

 ## Graphs are everywhere - so make use of them

-For threat hunting, i.e. the process of detecting Cyber Security threats in an organisation, graphs are a natural data modelling tool.
+For threat hunting, i.e. the process of detecting cybersecurity threats in an organisation, graphs are a natural data modelling tool.
 The most obvious graph is the one where computers are connected through TCP/IP connections.
 You can find malicious behaviour if one of your computers shows unwanted connections.
 (Examples are over-simplified here.)

 ![Graph of computers connected](assets/graph_hosts.svg)